 Is your Android phone getting slow with time?
 Want to boost the performance of Android phones?
 Do you feel annoyed by the slow response and phone hanging issues?
 Well, there are a number of tricks and tips that can help you with these problems and make your phone faster without the need for any third-party booster app.

 Android phones these days are becoming faster with every new iteration.
-When we purchase a new smartphone that comes with latest version of Android pre-installed, we most likely get a speedy, smooth experience.
+When we purchase a new smartphone that comes with the latest version of Android pre-installed, we most likely get a speedy, smooth experience.
 But, with time, phones even with the latest specs tend to slow down.

-How to boost performance of Android phones
+How to boost the performance of Android phones

 Uninstall Unused Apps

 This is the very first thing to keep in mind.
 There could be some intensive apps that are constantly running in the background and draining battery power as well as affecting your phone’s performance.
 So, if you don’t use any such app frequently, just uninstall it.

 The process of uninstalling apps may slightly differ from phone to phone, but it is usually similar.
 Just press and hold on an app icon in the app drawer or drag it upward.
 As you tap and hold or drag, you’ll see an uninstall option along the top of the phone.
 Tap on it or drag the app icon there and it’s done.

 Also, read: Remove Apps That Phone Won’t Let You Uninstall

 The Data Saver feature in Android phones was introduced with Nougat.
 It restricts background activities for most apps and even the apps you’re currently using.
 It can help you save processing power and battery life as well.

 In order to enable this, open Settings, and tap Data Usage.
 Now, tap Data Saver to access the feature.
 It can be switched on or off by tapping its toggle.
 Notable, the Data Saver feature can also be accessed via the notification shade as well.